d2l-ai/d2l-en/chapter_deep-learning-basics/mlp.md

 # Multilayer Perceptron

-In the previous chapters we showed how you could implement multiclass logistic regression (also called softmax regression) for classifiying images of clothing into the 10 possible categories.
+In the previous chapters we showed how you could implement multiclass logistic regression (also called softmax regression) for classifying images of clothing into the 10 possible categories.
 This is where things start to get fun.
 We understand how to wrangle data, coerce our outputs into a valid probability distribution (via `softmax`), how to apply an appropriate loss function, and how to optimize over our parameters.
 Now that we’ve covered these preliminaries, we can extend our toolbox to include deep neural networks.

 ## Hidden Layers